 Electric Vehicles depend on one or more electric motors for propulsion.
 These vehicles are not just eco-friendly but cost-effective options than petrol-based vehicles.
 They usually run on lithium-ion batteries, which have exceptional longevity and good power of retaining energy.
 Governments worldwide are making efforts to increase the use of these vehicles to curb pollution.
-The Indian EV market is divided by vehicle type, power source type battery, and regions.
+The Indian EV market is divided by vehicle type, power source type battery, and region.

 India is the second most populated country in the world.
 The Indian population is mainly dependent on petrol-based vehicles for transport.
 The rising need to curb the emission of petrol-depleting gases has caused the world to shift towards electric vehicle technologies.
 The Indian government has undertaken efforts to promote these vehicles operating on electric power.
 It has adopted specific schemes under the mission of promoting clean energy vehicles.
 It is under phase two of the FAME scheme launched in 2019.

-The Goods and Service Tax on these vehicles' purchase was also reduced to 5% a few years before.
-Many states in the country exempt the road fees for the EV owners under the EV policy.
+The Goods and Service Tax on these vehicles' purchases was also reduced to 5% a few years before.
+Many states in the country exempt road fees for EV owners under the EV policy.
 The introduction of e-buses by various state governments has contributed substantially to the growth of the Indian EV market.
 It is predicted to rise in the upcoming years with plans to increase the prominence of these EVs in public transport.

-Two-wheelers are the most popular options as they are cheaper than cars and comfortable for shorter distances.
+Two-wheelers are the most popular option as they are cheaper than cars and comfortable for shorter distances.
 Followed by that are the three-wheelers, which acquired almost 45% market share in 2021.

-New Delhi is a prominent EV market in India and is rising to become the EV capital of India.
+North India has the largest market in the country, where New Delhi is a prominent EV market in India and is rising to become the EV capital of India.
 The factors contributing to the market's growth are subsidies, ample charging stations, increasing use of these vehicles in public transport, rising environmental concerns, etc.

-According to the FAME phase two, the state of Maharashtra has made critical amendments to its EV policy.
+According to the FAME phase two, Maharashtra has made critical amendments to its EV policy.
 It intends to sore the market demand, effortlessly obtain raw materials, and merge the vehicles in public and private transport.
 It also aims at increasing EV registrations by the end of the forecast period.
 The government seeks to convert 25% of its public transport into clean energy vehicles.